 A will is a personal matter.
-It is a matter for every individual to decide for themselves to whom they should leave their property.
+It is a matter for every individual to decide for themselves.
 There is no obligation for anyone to disclose the fact that they have made a will or indeed the contents of their will.
-It is up to every individual to decide whether or not they want to discuss the contents of the will with family members.
-It is, however, advisable to inform the executor of the whereabouts of the will.